-What strengths do our people presently have that can best help us meet our get our people up to speed?
+- What strengths do our people presently have that can best help us meet our mission? - Are they currently positioned to help us succeed? - What training programs will most directly address our current shortfall and get our people up to speed?